10 Best Fitness Trackers and Smart Devices That Stand the Test of Time

 Are smart rings worth it compared to fitness bands?

 Smart rings are worth it if sleep tracking is your main priority.
 They’re more comfortable to wear at night than wrist-based trackers, and the sensor placement on your finger gives accurate heart rate and temperature readings during sleep.
 But they can’t match wrist-based trackers for workout tracking, display readability, or GPS.
-I’d recommend a smart ring as a sleep-focused companion, not as your only fitness device.
+A smart ring works best as a sleep-focused companion, not as the only fitness device.

 Fitbit Charge 6 or Garmin Vivosmart 5?